Peru, Massachusetts: Government

 Peru employs the open town meeting form of government, and is led by a board of selectmen.
 The town has its own services, including police and fire departments, but does not have its own post office (it shares its post office and ZIP code, 01235, with Hinsdale).
 The town's public library is connected to the regional library system.

 On the state level, Peru is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Adam Hinds, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by B4 (Cheshire) Barracks of Troop B of the Massachusetts State Police.

 On the national level, Peru is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since 2013.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior senator Ed Markey.

 Education

 Peru is one of the seven towns in the Central Berkshire Regional School District, the largest district (by land area) in the Commonwealth.
-Students in Peru attend the Kittredge Elementary School in neighboring Hinsdale for elementary school.
 All students in the district travel to Dalton to attend Nessacus Regional Middle School for sixth through eighth grades and Wahconah Regional High School for the high grades.
 There are no private schools in Peru, with the nearest being in the Pittsfield area.

 The nearest community college is Berkshire Community College in Pittsfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.